helloSystem/docs/developer/rpi.md

 ### No 3D graphics and video acceleration

 * Very low FPS video
-* No drop shadows rendered by a compositor
 * No 3D acceleration

 Not sure whether `vc4-kms-v3d` is usable with FreeBSD.